This page includes the following program requirements:

 The only culminating experience for the Master of Public Administration program is the graduate project.
 Students take graduate project course as the last class in their program.
 In the graduate project course, it requires students to demonstrate their mastery of their specialization in Public Administration.

-In order to enroll in graduate project, students must be fully classified.
-That implies successful completion of the Writing Proficiency Examination, as well as having passed the requisite 33 units of coursework while maintaining a GPA of 3.0 or better.
+In addition to being fully classified, students must seek approval from the program’s academic lead in order to enroll in the graduate project.
+This implies successful completion of the Writing Proficiency Examination (UDWPE), as well as having passed the requisite units of coursework, while also maintaining a GPA of 3.0 or higher.

-MPA Withdrawal and Refund Policies for On-Campus Non-Cohort Students
+MPA Withdrawal and Refund Policies for Cohort Students